NaturalNode/natural/docs/Tokenizers.md

 ```

 The sentence tokenizer splits a text in sentences based on punctuation.
 It used the following four characters: period, question mark, exclamation mark, and ellipsis.
 Furthermore:
+- Multiple punctuation characters are treated as one; these may be mixed with space.
 - It recognizes abbreviations.
 It accepts an array of abbreviations as an argument.
 Case is ignored when matching abbreviations.
 - It handles decimal points in values, periods in URI's and mail addresses gracefully.
 - Quotation marks are left in place.
 Opening mark at the beginning of the sentence, closing mark at the end of the last sentence of the quotation.